adelaydeelsevir/COBOL-katas/COBOL-Number-Names/README.md

 ```
 ## Thoughts
 I found this one really hard for some reason; it took me ages to do.
 I kept trying to produce
-something that was neeter and more efficient than nested IF statements or large EVALUATES.
+something that was neater and more efficient than having to use nested IF statements or the large, complex EVALUATE statement.
 I'm
-still not happy with the result; though I think it's fairly readable, clean-ish and passes all
+still not satisfied with the result; though I think code is quite readable, reasonably 'clean' and passes all
 the tests.
 I feel it's done in a way that possibly doesn't take full advantage of the COBOL-way
 of doing things.